 Opacity at every step

-Workers are asked to commit money, documents, and time before they understand what the process looks like, what the costs are, or whether the operator is trustworthy.
+Workers are asked to commit money, time, and trust before they have a realistic picture of the process, the costs, or whether the intermediary is trustworthy.

 About